dm-zharov/swift-security/README.md

 let keychain = Keychain.default
 ```

-The system considers the default storage by list of [access groups](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps/) in this order:
+The system considers the first item in the list of [keychain access groups](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps/) to be the app’s default access group, evaluated in this order:
+- The optional [Keychain Access Groups Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/keychain-access-groups) holds an array of strings, each of which names an access group.
+- Application identifier, formed as the team identifier (team ID) plus the bundle identifier (bundle ID).
+For example, `J42EP42PB2.com.example.app`.

-- If [Keychain Sharing](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing#Specify-the-default-keychain-group) capability enabled, then by the first entry in the app’s [Keychain Access Groups Entitlement](https://developer.apple.com/documentation/bundleresources/entitlements/keychain-access-groups).
+If the [Keychain Sharing](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing#Specify-the-default-keychain-group) capability is not enabled, the default access group is `app ID`.
-- Otherwise, by the application bundle identifier prefixed with team identifier.

-> 💡 If you are supporting `macOS` as a target, ensure that the `Keychain Sharing` capability is added, and create at least one sharing group.
-Otherwise, you will encounter `A required entitlement isn't present` error for all operations.
-I suggest using `${TeamIdentifierPrefix}com.example.app`, as this sharing group is [automatically generated](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps/#2974917) for other platforms.
+> 💡 To enable `macOS` support, make sure to include the [Keychain Sharing](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing#Specify-the-default-keychain-group) capability and create a group `${TeamIdentifierPrefix}com.example.app`, to prevent errors in operations.
+This sharing group is [automatically generated](https://developer.apple.com/documentation/security/keychain_services/keychain_items/sharing_access_to_keychain_items_among_a_collection_of_apps/#2974917) for other platforms.
+You could refer to [TestHost.xcodeproj](https://github.com/dm-zharov/swift-security/tree/main/Tests/TestHost.xcodeproj) for information regarding project configuration.

 ### Sharing within Keychain Group

+If you prefer not to rely on the automatic behavior of default storage selection, you have the option to explicitly specify a keychain sharing group.

 ```swift
 let keychain = Keychain(accessGroup: .keychainGroup(teamID: "J42EP42PB2", nameID: "com.example.app"))
 ```

-[Keychain Sharing](https://developer.apple.com/documentation/xcode/configuring-keychain-sharing) capability makes it possible to share keychain items between multiple apps belonging to the same developer (or between an app and extensions).

-If you don't want to rely on the automatic behavior of default storage selection, you could explicitly specify a keychain sharing group.

 ### Sharing within App Group

+Sharing could also be achieved by using [App Groups](https://developer.apple.com/documentation/xcode/configuring-app-groups) capability.
+Unlike a keychain sharing group, the app group can’t automatically became the default storage for keychain items.
+You might already be using an app group, so it's probably would be the most convenient choice.

 ```swift
 let keychain = Keychain(accessGroup: .appGroupID("group.com.example.app"))
 ```

-The same sharing behavior could also be achieved by using [App Groups](https://developer.apple.com/documentation/xcode/configuring-app-groups) capability.
-Unlike a keychain sharing group, the app group can’t automatically became the default storage for keychain items.
-You might already be using an app group, so it's probably would be the most convenient choice.

-> 💡 Use `Sharing within Keychain Group` for sharing on `macOS`, cause this method of sharing isn't available.
+> 💡 Use `Sharing within Keychain Group` for sharing on `macOS`, as the described behavior is not present on this platform.
+There's no issue with using one sharing solution on one platform and a different one on another.

 ## 🔓 Protection with Face ID (Touch ID) and Passcode